|

 relation to the other elements in the queue this element should be retrieved.

-Priorities are int
+Priorities are ints here.

 The implementation of this priority queue is achieved by maintaining the elements in a sorted tree.
 The order is determined by the priority and each tree node contains a LinkedList of all the nodes with the same priority.
 In this way a reasonably efficient execution of most of the operations provided can be guaranteed even for very long queues.
 The removal of elements from this queue and the contains-test with a given priority are supported but inefficient.
 Queued elements may be null.

-In addition to the operations by IntPriorityQueue
+In addition to the operations by IntPriorityQueue which give

 access to elements with lowest and highest priority, this class also supports